10 Best UNESCO World Heritage Sites in America

 View of Grand Canyon from North Rim

 If you visit between mid-May and mid-October, you can see the Canyon from the North Rim.
-About 90% of all visitors see it from the “South Rim,” because it is open all year and has easy-to-get-to overlooks.
+About 90% of visitors see it from the “South Rim,” because it is open all year and has easy-to-get-to overlooks.
 You can drive to the South Rim by car, or take one of the free park shuttle buses.

 ALSO READ: